fasrc/User_Codes/Parallel_Computing/MPI/Example2/README.md

 ## Purpose:

 Parallel implementation of the trapezoidal rule for integration.
 Uses "cyclic" distribution of loop iterations.
-Currently set up to compute integral \int_0^4 x**2 with 80 integration points.
+Currently set up to compute integral $\int_0^4 x^2 dx$ with 80 integration points.

 ### Contents: